Tartan: Weaving construction

 Diagram C, the tartan.
 The combining of the warp and weft.

 A tartan is recorded by counting the threads of each colour that appear in the sett.
 (Note: Early collectors of tartan, like Logan in 1831, recorded setts by measuring the width of each stripe in eighths of an inch.
-A persistent legend that tartans were originally recorded on little "pattern sticks" has been dispelled as a "telephone game"-style progressive, willful misunderstanding of an early description of the warp as wrapped on a warp beam/roller for the loom.
+A persistent legend that tartans were originally recorded on little "pattern sticks" has been dispelled as a "telephone game"–style progressive, wilful misunderstanding of an early description of the warp as wrapped on a warp beam/roller for the loom.
 It was poorly described by Martin Martin in 1703 as "an exact Pattern of the Plad on a piece of Wood", which Logan (1831) misunderstood as a small stick used as a perpetual "record" of the tartan pattern on it, after which the "Sobieski Stuarts" in 1842 blatantly falsified a supposed 16th-century description of "pattern sticks", and Archibald Campbell (1890) repeated the story again as factual.
 No such artefact has ever been found by modern researchers, and the idea has been described as impractical because the threads would not stay put indefinitely, and it would make much more sense to simply write or draw the pattern on paper, or keep a strip of the woven material.
 Mackay (1924) claimed he had seen some examples and appeared to describe warp beams, but then claimed they were used as a long-term record of "clan tartans" of the area.
 Eslea MacDonald (2015) points out that Mackay had a tendency toward "manipulating the evidence" when advancing his ideas about very old clan tartans, and that he made up a fake-Gaelic name for the alleged pattern sticks.)
 The thread count (or threadcount, thread-count) not only describes the width of the stripes on a sett, but also the colours used (typically abbreviated).
 Usually every number in a thread count is an even number to assist in manufacture.
 The first and last threads of the thread count are the pivots.
 A thread count combined with exact colour information and other weaving details is referred to as a ticket stamp or simply ticket.